adscaksu/CodeUtsava6.0-main/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

-## Turing Club Of Programmers
+## AKS Developer Student Club

 ![Turing Club Of Programmers][tcp]

 ## Starware

-TCP-Tech/CodeUtsava6.0 is Starware.
+ADSC/ThrillX 1.0 is Starware.
 This means you're free to use the project, as long as you star its GitHub repository.
 Your appreciation makes us grow and glow up. ⭐